 With two exploratory EPs under their belts, the band has landed on their definitive sound and channeled it into a debut full-length record to be released in 2017.
 In anticipation of this debut, The Breaking has been bringing their energy-infused live shows to venues all around the Pacific Northwest from their native Portland, Oregon.

-The two round out their work with frequent collaborators on recordings and live shows, with engineer Rian Lewis (Priory), bassist Andre Zapata (The Weather Machine), and drummers Ben Kent (Ghosts I've Met), Alexandra Geffel (The Cabin Project, Skull Diver) and Mark Powers (M. Ward, Mbrascatu, Haley Johnsen).
+The two round out their work with frequent collaborators on recordings and live shows, with engineer Rian Lewis (Priory, D.R.A.M.), bassist Andre Zapata (The Weather Machine, Jimmy Russell's Party City), and drummers Alexandra Geffel (Skull Diver, The Cabin Proeject), Ben Kent (Ghosts I've Met) and Mark Powers (M. Ward, Haley Johnsen).

 "The Breaking are a crisp rock group, who have seemed to tap into some 90s alt rock nostalgia that many groups can only say they embody."